Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. d4 e5

 Will you follow with 2. dxe5?
+That would be Englund gambit accepted.

 ##### Englund gambit declined, reversed Alekhine variation